NiaOrg/NiaPy/README.md

 <p align="center"><img src=".github/imgs/NiaPyLogo.png" alt="NiaPy" title="NiaPy"/></p>

 ## Mission
-Our mission is to build a collection of nature-inspired algorithms and create a simple interface for managing the optimization process along with statistical evaluation.
+Our mission is to build a collection of nature-inspired algorithms and create a simple interface for managing the optimization process.
 NiaPy will offer:

 - numerous benchmark functions implementations,
 - use of various nature-inspired algorithms without struggle and effort with a simple interface,
 - easy comparison between nature-inspired algorithms and
-- statistical tests.
+- export of results in various formats (Latex, JSON, Excel).

 # Overview